 - How do colons differ from semicolons?

-Interested in booking a face-to-face or online seminar?
+Interested in scheduling a face-to-face seminar?

 Complete the form below, and I will be in touch.